 Customs clearance is an arduous process in India and could be time-consuming.
-Most of the custom clearance services documents are alike, though some depend on the nature of imported goods.
-A custom clearance services procedure includes obtaining, preparing, and submitting the documentation required to facilitate export procedures and imports into the country, informing the client about the customs examination, evaluation, and payment of duty, and bringing the cargo into the country after it has been cleared with documentation.
+Most of the customs clearance services documents are alike, though some depend on the nature of imported goods.
+A customs clearance services procedure includes obtaining, preparing, and submitting the documentation required to facilitate export procedures and imports into the country, informing the client about the customs examination, evaluation, and payment of duty, and bringing the cargo into the country after it has been cleared with documentation.

-Custom clearance process is required in the following cases:
+Customs clearance process is required in the following cases:

 Wherever the goods are loaded for exports.